 The resulting work below are sketches created in the field, portraits drawn of the people who shared stories with me, and the final two pieces for US Fish and Wildlife Service, owned and used by them for education, environmental efforts, and Native relations.
 The projects continue to evolve and touch me deeply, and I hope the artwork will continue to inspire for years to come.

 Arctic National Wildlife Refuge

 Final Commission for US Fish and Wildlife Service, Fairbanks

-“The Arctic Miracle of Life: Arctic National Wildlife Refuge and Kaktovik”
+“The Arctic Miracle of Life: Arctic National Wildlife Refuge”